swigmaster/swigmaster.github.io/devlive-juillet21/setup/setup.md

       ![Quick Create Review](images/create-cluster-2.png)

-8. The cluster deployment process may take 2 or 3 minutes to complete.
+8. The cluster deployment process may take a few minutes to complete.
 In the meantime, let's move on to the final step of your cloud environment setup.

 ## **STEP 4:** Launch Cloud Shell